Syphdias/pulseaudio-smart-volume-adjust/README.md

 A message will be shown with which sink or sink input was changed and by how much (`--notify`).
 In this case instead of the relative change the current volume will be shown (`--notify-abolute`).

+The option `--default-to-sink` only makes sense together with the option `--filter-active`.

 ## Finding Sink Input Names